chayandatta/Heart_disease_prediction/README.md

 4. Test your changes thoroughly.
 5. Create a pull request (PR) with a clear description of your contribution.

-We appreciate your help in making machine learning more accessible to beginners.
+I appreciate your help in making machine learning more accessible to beginners.

 ## License